 Local Greek Wines

-In Athens, and many other Greek towns and cities you will find wine stores filled with barrels from which you can purchase 1-liter bottles of wine for 5 euro.
-This has been a fantastic discovery for me living here for the last 2 years!
+In Athens, and many other Greek towns and cities, you will find wine stores filled with barrels from which you can purchase 1-liter bottles of wine for just 5 euros.
 You can typically sample the different wines before you purchase and many of the store owners sell an extensive collection.
 Wine seems to be tastier here, perhaps because it is fresher and without the addition of preservatives.

-It’s hard to describe the taste of retsina – it is sweet, fruity, and very different from most white wines.
-The drink is widely available throughout Greece so I suppose that you will simply have to sample it for yourself when you visit.
+It’s hard to describe the taste of retsina.
+It is sweet, fruity, and very different from most white wines.
+The drink is widely available throughout Greece.

 Mastiha (“mastic”) is one of those ingredients that is so quintessentially Greek.
 Outside of a select few countries in the Mediterranean and the Middle East, mastiha is not widely consumed outside of Greece.